 I also went to An Evening Of Unnecessary Detail at the Backyard Comedy Club with my friend James.
 This show, organised by Festival Of The Spoken Nerd, features a variety of performers talking about some of their niche interests in a very funny and interesting way.
 And this is now the third time I’ve been to the show, as I previously attended in March 2018 and July 2019.
 The Spoken Nerd team have also shared some videos from previous shows online too.

-On this occasion the show was hosted by the wonderful Helen Arney from the Spoken Nerd team.
+On this occasion the show was hosted by Helen Arney from the Spoken Nerd team.
 She did a great job keeping the show moving, entertaining us in between each of the performers by sharing people’s facts that they were sending her, and also going off on other tangents.
 The eventual unlocking of her iPad also generated the biggest cheers and applause of the night, but it was one of those moments where you had to be there to appreciate its significance.

 Her Spoken Nerd colleague Steve Mould was also there (while the third team member Matt Parker was away in America).
 Steve did a set about the strange behaviour of lip gloss seen in recent online videos, while other guests, including comedian Heidi Regan, spoke about topics such as cricket, genealogy, e-cigarettes, terrible scientists and more.